okalai-ai/.github/profile/README.md

 <h1 align="center">Welcome to Okalai AI 🌍</h1>

 <p align="center">
-  <em>Natural language processing (NLP) for Namibian languages </em><br/>
+  <em>Researching the next generation of multilingual AI.
+Expanding the map, one language at a time. </em><br/>
   <a href="https://okalai.org">🌐 Website</a> |
   <a href="https://github.com/okalai-ai">💻 GitHub</a>
 </p>

-We release datasets, tools, and model code developed by Okalai AI for building natural language processing (NLP) systems for Namibian languages.
-These resources are part of Okalai’s broader mission to advance AI research and capacity in Namibia.
+We build datasets, tools, and models that include forgotten or underrepresented languages, while advancing a broader multilingual research agenda.
+Our mission is to reshape what AI can learn, understand, and represent across the world’s language
 ---

 ## 📁 Contents